raeginez/railsproject/README.md

 ### (1) What is the need (i.e. challenge) that you will be addressing in your project?

-We have identified there is a need to buy and sell boutique used shoes in a convinient way online.
+We have identified there is a need to buy and sell boutique used shoes in a convenient way online.

 ### (2) Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?